Right to Refuse Assessments

 Virginia regulations do not include what is sometimes referred to as an "opt out policy" for state assessments.
-However, state law allows parents and guardians to refuse SOL or VGA testing for their children.
+However, state law allows parents and guardians to refuse SOL, VAAP, and/or VGA testing for their children.
 Fairfax County Public Schools (FCPS) provides a process for schools to use when caregivers wish to refuse these state assessments.
 Schools use this process to make sure caregivers understand what refusal means for the student, including any potential impact for on-time graduation.

 Federal law does not provide for parents and guardians to "opt out" or "refuse" English language proficiency assessments, including WIDA ACCESS.
 However, parents and guardians may choose to decline participation for their children.
 FCPS provides a process for schools to use when caregivers wish to decline participation for these federal assessments.
 Schools use this process to make sure caregivers understand what declining participation means for the student.

 FCPS students are also expected to take certain standardized tests to provide schools with information for planning appropriate, high-quality learning experiences.
 Like with state assessments, parents and guardians may refuse division-required standardized testing for their children.
 Contact the child's school for additional information about refusal.

 Other assessments are embedded as part of daily learning in the classroom.
 This includes local alternative assessments and performance assessments used in place of SOL tests in some grade levels and high school courses.
 Refusal is not available for assessments that are embedded in the curriculum.

 Information about tests required at each grade level is available

 What Caregivers Should Know Before Refusing a Test

 A parent or guardian should consider the following important points before deciding to refuse any test: